b-wenzl/MA-Thesis/README.md

 - `data/` — processed dataset used for analysis (non-sensitive data)
 - `code/` — Python scripts for data processing, analysis, and visualization
-- `notebooks/` — Jupyter Notebook replicating core parts of the analysis

 ## Dataset